-The West Chester University Department of Public Safety does not provide campus security for its Philadelphia Center.
-Security of the The Lits Building, in which the Philadelphia Center is located on the Concourse Level is provided by Allied Barton, a private building security firm.
-The Philadelphia Police Department, 6th Police District, provides police services for the Philadelphia Center.
+The West Chester University Department of Public Safety does not provide campus security for its Philadelphia campus.
+Security of the Lits Building , in which the Philadelphia Campus is located on the Concourse Level, is provided by Allied Barton, a private building security firm.
+The Philadelphia Police Department, 6th Police District, provides police services for the Philadelphia campus.
 Emergencies should be reported to 911 first and building security second.
-Features of the Philadelphia Center are explained in a separate Annual Security Report for that campus.
+Features of the Philadelphia Campus are explained in a separate Annual Security Report for that campus.